 Baked Apple Butter is the perfect hybrid between a jam and a chutney.
 The apples are stewed in cider, brandy, honey and spices then smoothed and baked slowly in a low oven for the most intensely thick and rich apple sauce that is the ultimate Autumn preserve.

 I have mentioned before but Billy Buddy isn’t always impressed when we hijack his morning walk for a spot of foraging, but this time Cole was also not so impressed.
 Our method of plucking the apples from the top of the tree is to vigorously shake the branches leading to golf ball sized apples showering on our heads.
 It was my job to pull Billy and Cole out of the way as these mini meteors rained down from the sky.
 Very frustrating for a 15 month old who does not like being told no he can’t have that, no he can’t go there and yes by doing it his own way he will put his little life in danger again, for the tenth time that morning.

-However, for twenty minutes work at 6.30am with the ground crunchy from the first frost we were inundated with 2.5kg of the most delicious red eating apples, and thanks to the crab apple tree next door, a few of those little princes to add a little bit of tartness to the recipe I had planned.
+However, for twenty minutes work at 6.30am with the ground crunchy from the first frost we were inundated with 2.5kg of the most delicious red eating apples, and thanks to the crab apple tree next door, a few of those little princes were added to imbue a little bit of tartness to the recipe I had planned.